 2. Avoid over or under loading

-Every washing machine has a recommended load, and this is in place for a reason.
+Every washing machine has a recommended load or capacity, and this is in place for a reason.

 Overloading a washing machine can lead to extra wear and tear on the motor, belts, and other parts.